Bethnal Green railway station: Accidents and incidents

-Spitalfields Engine Shed
+Spitalfields engine shed

-There was a small single-track engine shed on the south side of the line as part of the Spitalfields Depot.
-The precise opening date is unknown but thought to be late 1860s/early 1870s with its earliest mention being in 1872.
+There was a small single-tracked engine shed on the south side of the line as part of the Spitalfields depot.
+The precise opening date is unknown, but was thought to be late 1860s/early 1870s with its earliest mention being in 1872.
 It housed shunting locomotives that worked Bishopsgate goods depot and the Spitalfields coal sidings which were in use 24 hours per day.

-The locomotives stabled were generally Great Eastern classes such as GER Class C72 (LNE classification J68), GER Class R24 (LNE classification J67), and GER Class S56 (LNE classification J69) and allocated to Stratford engine shed.
-In the late 1950s traffic declined and a single diesel shunter was considered able to deal with the traffic.
-As a result, the shed closed c.
-1959/60.
+The locomotives stabled were generally Great Eastern classes allocated to Stratford engine shed, such as GER Class C72 (LNE classification J68), GER Class R24 (LNE classification J67) and GER Class S56 (LNE classification J69).
+In the late 1950s, traffic declined and a single diesel shunter was considered able to deal with the traffic.
+As a result, the shed closed in c.1959/60.